-Commercial uses are limited to corner Commercial uses are limited to corner locations that are designated on the locations, including frontage on all sides of a Development Plan. three-way intersection, that are designated on the Development Plan.
+Commercial uses are limited to corner locations, including frontage on all sides of a three-way intersection, that are designated on the Development Plan.

 Rationale: This is a clarification of the definition of a corner location.

 Staff Recommendation: The staff agrees with the applicant's request for this modification because of the layout of the TND site.
 This request meets the intent of the ordinance and is a minor deviation/clarification to the TND requirements.